Money Saving 301

 Also Try: Snowflakes, origami, paper hats, boats, sculptures, mobiles, fans, collage, paper dolls, pop-ups, flaps, etc.

-What You Need: toothpicks and marshmallows (stale works best)
+What You Need: Toothpicks and glue, tape, or marshmallows (stale works best)

-How-To: let kids build sculptures using the toothpicks and marshmallows.
+How-To: Let kids build sculptures using the materials described.

 What You Need: Watercolor paper and crayons